 If you’ve noticed any of these symptoms with your Lincoln Navigator, you likely have air suspension trouble.
 But why?

-Let’s explore some of the common reasons for Lincoln Navigator air suspension failure.
+Let’s explore some of the common reasons for Lincoln Navigator suspension problems.

 The Lincoln Navigator is a big vehicle.
 That’s probably part of the reason you got it.